What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Results

-\paragraph{Parts-of-Speech} Figure \ref{fig:POS} shows the POS labels of all salient words.
-The top-most annotated POS category, with 31\% of all salient words, were nouns.
-The second most annotated POS category is verbs, comprising 28.7\% of all salient words.
+Figure \ref{fig:POS} shows the POS labels of all salient words for both EN$\rightarrow$DE and EN$\rightarrow$ES.
+The general trends of POS categories for context words considered salient are relatively similar for both language pairs.
+Nouns were the top-most annotated POS category, comprising 34.3\% and 29.2\% of all salient words for ES and DE, respectively.
+The second most annotated POS category is verbs, comprising 26.9\% and 31.9\% of all salient words for ES and DE, respectively.
 These two POS categories stand out among the others.
-They were followed, to a lesser extent, by pronouns, proper nouns, adjectives and numbers.
+They were followed, to a lesser extent, by adjectives, pronouns, proper nouns, and numbers.
+The general trend of these salient POS categories follows the relative occurrence of the overall POS frequency of all words, represented by the red vertical lines in Figure \ref{fig:POS}.
+However, it becomes clear that both nouns and, particularly, verbs (and adjectives for ES) are considered salient considerably more frequently than their occurrence in the overall data.
+To a lesser extent, this can similarly be seen for numbers, proper nouns, and pronouns.

-In comparison, in \citet{hackenbuchner-etal-2025-clin} it has been shown that the context words that most affected human perceptions of gender had POS labels of (in steady, decreasing order) proper nouns, adjectives, nouns, verbs, pronouns, and adverbs.
-The difference in frequency of POS labels of source words considered salient by an MT model (overarchingly nouns and verbs) or by humans shows that the MT model and humans are primarily affected by different types of words.
-Nevertheless, similarities can be found, as the predominant POS categories in both scenarios are (proper) nouns, verbs, adjectives and pronouns.
+In comparison, in \citet[p.
+299]{hackenbuchner-etal-2025-clin} it has been shown that the context words that most affected human perceptions of gender had POS labels of (in steady, decreasing order) proper nouns, adjectives, nouns, verbs, pronouns, and adverbs.
+Despite the fact that both scenarios share similar dominant POS categories for context words, namely (proper) nouns, verbs, adjectives, and pronouns, the overall frequency distributions differ.
+In particular, the MT model predominantly marks nouns and verbs as salient source words, whereas humans highlight a different distribution of word types, indicating that the model and humans are influenced by different types of words.